The Beautiful Feet Project

 Isaiah said, “How beautiful…are the feet of those who bring the good news.”
 Jesus washed his disciples feet, an act of beautiful service.
 And Paul reminds us that as Christians, we wear the Gospel of Peace as our shoes as we go out into the world.
 Shoes matter!
 Feet matter!

 So as a way to serve our community so that kids can be kids, we are starting The Beautiful Feet Project.
-Working with the counselors and administrators of the Hillsboro R-3 District, Zion Lutheran Church is providing new shoes to children who are in need of that faster, higher, better experience that only new shoes can bring.
+Working with the counselors and administrators of the Hillsboro, Festus, Dunklin, and Grandview School Districts, Zion Lutheran Church is providing new shoes to children who are in need of that faster, higher, better experience that only new shoes can bring.

-Through a partnership with Thrivent Financial, we will be gathering funds and groups of people together to go and shop for shoes.
+Through donations and grants, we gather funds and groups of people together to go and shop for shoes.
 That’s right, our mission begins with shopping for shoes!
-After having been provided with the types and sizes of shoes that are needed, each Thrivent Action Team will go and purchase shoes for those students.
-The shoes will be discreetly provided to the students who are in need of the shoes.
+After having been provided with the types and sizes of shoes that are needed, we go and purchase shoes for those students.
+The shoes are discreetly provided to the students who are in need of the shoes.

 But it doesn’t stop there.
-Zion will also be leading the schools to give back as well!
+Zion also leads the schools to give back as well!
 We will collect old shoes that will be shared with the Shoes and Hope Program, a local program that takes old shoes and turns them into clean water for children and families in South America.

 It might seem too simple, but shoes can make a big difference.
 They can brighten a day.
 They can stop someone from being bullied.
 They can give someone a chance to step into a talent or ability that they didn’t know they had.
 But most of all, shoes, good shoes, let kids be kids.